mannamraju/PDF-to-MD-Converter/output/DMAIO-Application-Observability-for-Edge-Deployed-Solutions-270325-191742.md

 controlled and systematic manner.
 2. Azure Monitor Agent (AMA) will be configured to pull telemetry from OpenTelemetry Collector’s Prometheus.
 AMA is used as an agent in the middle to push telemetry to Azure Managed
 Prometheus.
 Presently AMA supports only Azure RBAC for authorization.
 AMA helps to connect OpenTelemetry with Prometheus with the help of Service Principal.
-a.
-This necessitates coordination between AIO telemetry collection pipeline as AIO also configures AMA agent to pull telemetry.
+   - This necessitates coordination between AIO telemetry collection pipeline as AIO also configures AMA agent to pull telemetry.
-3. A Kubernetes service will be deployed to enable OTLP instrumented workloads to send telemetry to service at <service-name>.<namespace>.svc.cluster.local:4317
+3. A Kubernetes service will be deployed to enable OTLP instrumented workloads to send telemetry to service at `<service-name>.<namespace>.svc.cluster.local:4317`.
 4. Control Tower will publish a custom metric showing the most recent successful telemetry push to Blob storage.
 This means that no additional configuration will be needed to connect Azure
 Managed Grafana to Azure Table Storage.
 ---